Tesla models compared: if you’re considering the Model S, 3, X or Y, we show you the fastest, cheapest and best.

 When the Tesla Model 3 was launched in the UK market in 2019, it moved the game on again.
-Suddenly, there was a car with Tesla’s immense tech that rivalled the big-selling BMW 3 Series – a car which still doesn’t offer a fully electric option.
+Suddenly, there was a car with Tesla’s immense tech that rivalled the big-selling BMW 3 Series and, even though it’s not the newest EV on the block, it’s still a point of comparison for every electric saloon launched.
 With the Model 3 and the subsequent Model Y SUV, Tesla has become one of the biggest-selling carmakers in Britain.

 Its products are impressive, but they’re also backed up by arguably the UK’s best charging network.
 With its Tesla Supercharger network, the US carmaker has taken control of charging infrastructure.
 Go to most motorway service stations and you’ll see a huge bank of Tesla chargers, and they’re found in a lot of other destinations as well.
 You’ll usually be able to get a vacant one, and they typically work as well – unlike some of the other charging networks you might come across.